MicrosoftDocs/windows-itpro-docs/store-for-business/roles-and-permissions-windows-store-for-business.md

 localizationpriority: high
 ---

-# Roles and permissions in Microsoft Store for business and education
+# Roles and permissions in Microsoft Store for Business and Education

 **Applies to**